100R

 We had many days of rain, which we greedily collected to help refill our dwindling water supply.
 We caught about 30 L of water, with 20 L caught in one day.

-This water we kept for washing, not for consumption (unless it is filtered, see rain, and water filtration).
+This water was for washing, not for consumption (unless it is filtered, see rain, and water filtration).

 rek emptying bowls full of water into bins using a funnel